lourou/cfonb-csv-converter/README.md

 This will convert a CFONB bank statement to a CSV file that you may import Zoho Books or another accounting software.

-CFONB stands for "Comite Francais d'Organisaton et de Normalisation Bancaires", national body responsible for the French codification in banking activities).
+CFONB stands for "Comite Francais d'Organisation et de Normalisation Bancaires", national body responsible for the French codification in banking activities).

 ## Usage